-This chapter details the communication between the client library and the RDU and describes on how to establish, maintain, and close the connection between the client library and the RDU.
+This chapter describes the communication between the RDU Java client library and the RDU, and describes how to establish, maintain, and close the connection between the RDU Java client library and the RDU.

 The API client library initiates the connection between the API and the RDU.
 The RDU does not try to establish a connection between itself and the API.

-Though the client library initiates and establishes connectivity between the API and the RDU, information flows in both directions, with the client library submitting requests to the RDU, and the RDU responding to those requests.
+When the RDU Java client library initiates and establishes connectivity between API and RDU, the information flows in both the directions; with the RDU Java client library submitting requests to the RDU, and the RDU responding to those requests.
 The bilateral heartbeat messages enable the API client and the RDU to maintain a bidirectional connection.

-•The TCP port that the RDU listens on is opened through a firewall between the client API and the RDU.
-The default TCP port that the RDU listens on is 49187.
-The RDU uses this TCP port to bind itself to all network interfaces.
+- The TCP port that the RDU listens on is opened through a firewall between the client API and the RDU.
+The default TCP port is 49187 for nonsecured communication with RDU and 49188 for secured communication with RDU.
+The RDU uses these TCP ports to bind itself to all network interfaces.